 The Veterans' Affairs Office, located in the Office of the Registrar, provides assistance and registration information for veteran students.
 Persons with questions related to Veterans Administration benefits, registration and study at the University should contact the office.
-Students eligible for veterans' benefits can visit the University website for updates on benefits, Veterans Education Program (VEP), and other special services.
+Students eligible for veterans' benefits can visit the University website for updates on benefits, Veterans Education Services (VES).

 Veterans are afforded the same privileges and assume the same obligations as other students at Central State University.
-They should apply to the nearest Veterans Administration office for a certificate of eligibility.
+They should apply online or (www.va.gov) or to the nearest Veterans Administration office for a certificate of eligibility.
 This certificate of eligibility for training must be presented at the time of registration to the certifying official.

-Students receiving Veterans Benefits must abide by all regulations in the Federal Benefits for Veterans and Dependents 1-S-1 Fact Sheet.
+Students receiving Veterans Benefits must abide by all regulations in the Federal Benefits for Veterans and Dependents

+1-S-1 Fact Sheet.
 (See also under REGISTRATION.)